-If you're starting your expatriate assignment and are enrolling for the first time, you need to make your choices online in the Benefits Web Center via the Expatriate Health Benefits Resources page on the JPMC intranet or over the phone through 1-844-ASK-JPMC.
+If you're staring your expatriate assignment and are enrolling for the first time, you need to make your choices online in the Benefits Web Center via the Expatriate Health Benefits Resources page on me@ipmc or over the phone through the U.S. accessHR Contact Center.